Miss Kentucky Teen USA

 The Miss Kentucky Teen USA competition is the pageant that selects the representative for the state of Kentucky in the Miss Teen USA pageant.

 Although Kentucky has not produced a Miss Teen USA titleholder, five delegates have placed as Top 5 or Top 6: Krista Keith in 1983, Kristi Dawn Hicks in 1989, April Vaughn in 1990, Kristen Johnson in 2000 and Tara Conner in 2002.
 Their most recent placement was Taylor Hubbard who placed in the Top 15 in 2010.

-Reese Burt of Lexington was crowned Miss Kentucky Teen USA 2025 on July 19, 2025, at The Vern Riffe Center for the Arts Shawnee State University in Portsmouth.
-She represented Kentucky at Miss Teen USA 2025.
+Taylor Moore of Louisville was appointed Miss Kentucky Teen USA 2026 on June 30, 2026, after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Kentucky at Miss Teen USA 2026.

 Eligibility

 The participant must be single, legally recognized female, between the ages of fourteen and eighteen years old.
 Specifically, the contestant has to be under nineteen years old before January 1 of the pageant year.
 Also, the applicant must have never been married, pregnant, or had a marriage annulled.
 A contestant can only be eligible if she is a United States citizen and remains a United States citizen throughout the competition at both a state and national level.
 She must have lived in the state she desires to compete in permanently, at least six months prior to the pageant date, or be a full-time student in the state with one semester completed by December 31 of the pageant year.